The Latest: US trade partners around the world react to Trump's new tariffs

-U.S. trade partners reacted Friday to President Donald Trump's executive order that would introduce new tariffs on many of them in seven days, as the global economy and alliances face a fresh test from the president's trade agenda.
+U.S. trade partners reacted Friday to President Donald Trump's executive order that would introduce new tariffs on many of them in seven days, as the global economy and alliances face another test from the president's trade agenda.

-Trump's order issued Thursday night came after a flurry of tariff-related activity in recent days as the White House announced agreements with various nations and blocs ahead of Trump’s self-imposed Aug.
-1 deadline.
+Trump's order issued Thursday night came after a flurry of tariff-related activity in recent days as the White House announced agreements with various nations and blocs before a deadline set by the president for Aug.
+1.

-Trump also said Thursday he would extend trade negotiations with Mexico for 90 days.
-But the vast majority of nations are continuing to face uncertainty ahead of the coming deadline.
+Trump ordered a 35% tariff for goods from Canada, effective from Friday, citing a lack of cooperation on illicit drugs.
+He also said Thursday that he would extend trade negotiations with Mexico for 90 days.

-While a handful of trade deals have trickled in, many details remain hazy, with businesses and manufacturers around the world bracing for heightened operating costs and potential price hikes.

-Meanwhile, Trump’s overhaul of U.S. trade policy hasn't gone unchallenged.
-Appellate court judges have expressed broad skepticism around the president's legal rationale for his most expansive round of tariffs.

 Here's the latest: